Planning a trip to Hungary soon and trying to decide exactly what to do in Budapest?

 Stroll through City Park.

-Several of Budapest’s major attractions, including the Szchenzyi Baths and Heroes Square, are located right by City Park.
+Several of Budapest’s major attractions, including the Szchenzyi Baths and Heroes Square, are located in or right by City Park.

 … And visit Vajdahunyad Castle.